peopleware/net-ppwcode-vernacular-exceptions/README.md

 # PPWCode.Vernacular.Exceptions

+Welcome to the PPWCode project.

-This library encapsulates the vernacular on exceptions in PPWCode.
+This library is part of PPWCode and encapsulates the vernacular on exceptions.

 ## PPWCode.Vernacular.Exceptions II

 This is version II of the library, which is designed to work with Microsoft .NET 4.5.

-### Installing

-This library is available as the [Nuget] package **PPWCode.Vernacular.Exceptions.II**.
+The library is available as the [Nuget] package **PPWCode.Vernacular.Exceptions.II**.

-Adding the library as a dependency can be done using the Nuget package manager from inside Visual Studio.
+It can be installed using the Nuget package manager from inside Visual Studio.

 ## PPWCode.Vernacular.Exceptions I